puppetlabs/dataops-pipeline-tools/README.md

 #### bq_schema_generator
 This has one function, which uses the bq-schema-generator library's `SchemaGenerator()` class to generate a schema for data that is being uploaded to BQ.
-Documentation for that library can be fond here: https://github.com/bxparks/bigquery-schema-generator An example of usage:
+Documentation for that library can be found here: https://github.com/bxparks/bigquery-schema-generator An example of usage:
 ```python